pabtomas/dotfiles/navy/doc/06_processor.md

             depends_on:
               - process.remove.networks
     ```
-    This rule follows the same execution than the previous exemple but we added a conditionnal: it will remove the volume named `big_volume` if there are more than 5 created volumes.
+    This rule follows the same execution than the previous example but we added a conditionnal: it will remove the volume named `big_volume` if there are more than 5 created volumes.

 ### `Processor.id`